FlyBase/fuzzy-onions/README.md

 `$XDG_CONFIG_HOME/fuzzyonions/config` (on GNU/Linux) or
 `~/Library/Application Support/fuzzyonions/config` (on Mac OS).

-Here is a sample configuration file:
+Here is a minimal sample configuration file:

 ```
 [store]